kubeedge/kubeedge/README.md

     nohup ./edge_core > edge_core.log 2>&1 &
     ```

-+ After the Cloud and Edge parts are started, you can use below command to check the edge node status.
++ After the Cloud and Edge parts have started, you can use below command to check the edge node status.

     ```shell
     kubectl get nodes